 Whenever we turn on a digital camera, everybody can see the image.
 So, unless we are knowledgeable about the meaning, about the symbology, physiology, psychology of color, and know how to move the light, shadow and color according to the story, we are lost—or at least we are giving a different feeling to the audience.

 Sometimes there are pictures that require different relationships between color and shade.
-If we are not knowledge, either we refuse to enter into the world of color or we tried to mask those kinds of things, perhaps involuntarily.
+If we are not knowledgeable, either we refuse to enter into the world of color or we try to mask those kinds of things, perhaps involuntarily.
 Every single color relies on a very specific wavelength of energy.
 That is the message that we send to an audience so they can interpret in different ways the story itself.
-This is particularly important because today we have to face the reality that the industry more and more requires HDR, high dimension range.
+This is particularly important because today we have to face the reality that the industry more and more requires HDR, High Dynamic Range.
 I find this particularly true for young audiences because they need to be excited visually.
 But not every picture requires those kinds of strong saturated colors, strong separation between light and darkness.

 Amazon is distributing “Wonder Wheel” like they did “Cafe Society.”
 But many other companies are pushing for HDR.
 So every single light, every single shadow every single warm or cold color will be amplified.
 Working with Anthony Raffaele at Technicolor PostWorks in New York, the we found the grading process was very comfortable because from the beginning I started to deal with the meaning of color.
 From the beginning Woody Allen was ready to do these kinds of things.
 From the beginning I put everything on the set, during the filming.
 In the digital intermediate, we just refined things.
 Moving into HDR was even better.
 Many scenes were in the borderline between shade and light.
 So we did a little adjustment, not very much.